FreskyZ/fine/docs/build-script.md

 the deploy script is in `script/makelink`, which is a bash script and not need transpile

 ## Administration Interface

+// TODO this is now remote command center architecture

 I have no traditional administration page (mainly for security reasons), but admin operations is actually needed so they are implemented in a very starge way.